-The IWG on A-LCA is an open structure that will enable the exchange of information and experiences on relevant regulations, policy measures, and standardization efforts.
+The IWG on A-LCA is an open structure that will enable the exchange of information and experiences on relevant regulations, policy measures, and standardisation efforts.
 It is intended that the discussions will encompass all types of road automotive products with different technologies for energy pathways.